anuwatsan/kke-solutions/puppet/kke-setup-firewall-rules.md

   * On Jump host: `puppet parser validate code.pp` and `puppet parser validate demo.pp`.
 You should not see any errors.
   * SSH to one of the appservers hosts and run `sudo puppet agent -tv --noop` first to dry-run the code.
 Check there are no issues.
   * Finally run `sudo puppet agent -tv` in each of the appserver hosts to implement the firewall changes.
 Note: No need to run `firewall-cmd --reload`.
 The puppet code automatically does that.
-  * check firewalld rule `firewall-cmd --zone=public --list-all` in each of the appserver hosts
+  * Check firewalld rule `firewall-cmd --zone=public --list-all` in each of the appserver hosts

 ## Verification
 * Run `curl http://<host>:<port>/` from Jump Host to the speific ports on each appserver (as per the question) to test connectivity e.g. `curl http://stapp01:3000/`.
 You should get back a valid HTML page as Apache is running on specific ports on each appserver.